ehlesp/smallab-k8s-pve-guide/G003 - Host configuration 01 ~ Apt sources, updates and extra tools.md

     > **Pay attention to when the `apt` command requests your confirmation to proceed!**\
     > Also, be aware that some packages may require your input for some reason or other.

-4. When the apt command finishes, it'll return the control to the prompt within the shell console:
+4. When the `apt` command finishes, it returns the control to the prompt within the shell console:

     ![apt upgrade finished](images/g003/pve_node_updates_noVNC_shell_apt_ended.webp "apt upgrade finished")